Corporate Governance

 Main Items on Agenda for Discussion

-The board of directors met in May 2022 and discussed the results of a questionnaire regarding their own effectiveness as a board.
-At that meeting, items were set for discussion at future board meetings on important management issues, including business strategy, human resource development, and the results of our engagement with shareholders and investors.
+The board of directors met in May 2023 and discussed the results of a questionnaire regarding their own effectiveness as a board.
+At that meeting, items were set for discussion at future board meetings on important management issues.

 • Monitoring Management Indicators